-As we moved north in France, the birdlife started to become more abundant.
+As we moved north in France, the birdlife became more abundant.
 By the time we were north of Paris, they were everywhere.
 It was such a stark contrast to the Med, where there was so little bird life.
 Or, for that matter, wildlife of any kind.

-Neck tucked in, this Grey Heron waits for lunch.
+Neck tucked in, this grizzled Grey Heron waits for lunch.

 A crow watches us pass.